SergeyLavrentev/spondex/docs/monitoring.md

   `active`.
 - **Application containers**: ensures configured containers (default:
   `spondex-app-1`) are running.
-- **Database container & port**: checks Docker state, confirms that port 5432 is open on `127.0.0.1`, and executes `SELECT 1` inside the Postgres container.
 - **Application /status endpoint**: queries the application's health check API at `http://127.0.0.1:8888/status`, validates JSON response structure, and alerts on HTTP errors, unhealthy status, or malformed responses.
+- **Status latency & uptime**: records latency and HTTP codes from `/status`, validates required fields, and stores uptime metrics when exposed by the service.
 - **Application logs**: tails configured log files and looks for `Traceback` (or custom patterns).
 Offsets are persisted to survive rotations.
 - **Server reboots**: compares the current boot timestamp with the stored value